kolarski/s/README.md

 ## Why Developers Love `s`

-Tired of typing `screen -list`, `screen -r sessionname`, or trying to remember complex detach sequences? `s` solves real developer pain points:
+The standard Linux `screen` command is incredibly powerful and feature-rich—arguably one of the most versatile terminal utilities available.
+However, for most day-to-day software development tasks, it's significantly overpowered.

+Most developers need a handful of simple operations:

+- List sessions
+- Create/attach to a session
+- Kill a session

+`s` focuses exclusively on these common developer workflows, stripping away the complexity while maintaining the core functionality most developers actually use:

 - **Simple Commands**: Replace cryptic screen commands with intuitive ones
 - **Human-Friendly**: Clear prompts and clean output format
 - **Zero Learning Curve**: If you can type `s`, you can use it effectively
-- **Smart Defaults**: It just does what you expect
+- **Smart Defaults**: It just does what you expect, aligned with typical development patterns

 ## How It Makes Your Life Better